Video Poker: All About the Video Poker Game

 Adjusting the Bet

-The game starts once players place their bets and choose the Deal button.
-Of course, to make the most of their play, they need to adjust the size of the stake.
-Typically, they can bet 1, 2, 3, 4, or 5 coins of different denominations ($0.05, $0.10, $0.20, $0.50, $1, $2, $5, etc.).
+The game begins once players place their bets and click the Deal button.
+To make the most of the experience, they should adjust the size of their stake.
+Typically, they can bet 1, 2, 3, 4, or 5 coins in various denominations ($0.05, $0.10, $0.20, $0.50, $1, $2, $5, etc.).

 Available Buttons